Quozul/PterodactylPowerAction/docs/Server-list-options.md

 # Server List Options

 The following configuration options control how server status is displayed in the Minecraft multiplayer menu.
 It is recommended to set Velocity's `ping-passthrough` option to `all` when using these settings.
+Only servers defined in the plugin's `servers` section are affected; others retain Velocity's default behaviour.

 | Option | Description | Default | Values |
 |--------|-------------|---------|--------|